themikejr/worldview-blog-tools/_posts/2018-12-27-how-does-dns-work.markdown

 subtitle: A primer for software developers who want to know more.
 layout: post
 categories: ["how things work"]
+comments: true
 ---

 Whether you realize it or not, DNS is a workhorse of the internet ecosystem.
 It provides the glue that allows someone like your grandma, (who knows that you want a pair of Adidas Ultraboost from footlocker.com for Christmas) to talk TCP with a server on the other side of the world.

 It's amazing when you think about it...

 Your grandma really is quite kind.